theupdateframework/taps/tap4.md

 Because the pinning mechanism uses roots, the "pinned" keys may be rotated according to the standard root rotation scheme.
 In that sense, you are pinning the root of a tree of keys which can grow over time, rather than pinning a set of keys that must never change.
+If it is instead desirable that the pinned keys not change except by direct client action to pin new keys, [hard pinning is an option](#hard-pinning).

 ## Pin File